-What Does The P083D Code Mean?
+What Does The P083E Code Mean?

-This generic powertrain/engine diagnostic trouble code typically applies to all OBD-II equipped vehicles including but not limited to Dodge, Chrysler, Chevrolet, GMC, Acura, Toyota, etc. but seems to be most commonly seen on Honda vehicles.
+This generic powertrain/engine diagnostic trouble code typically applies to all OBD-II equipped vehicles (e.g. GM, Chevrolet, Honda, Toyota, Ford, etc.), but shows up more often in Nissan vehicles.

 The Transmission Fluid Pressure Sensor/Switch (TFPS) is usually found attached to the side of the valve body inside the transmission, although sometimes it may be found screwed into the side of the transmission case/body itself.